 - Academic requirements of the previous programme of study are incomplete

 - Serious misconduct, including breach of BMP Code of Conduct.

 Exceptions may be made for extenuating circumstances that have been communicated to BMP (bereavement, serious illness etc.).

 Where a student is withdrawn or self-withdraws part way through a programme of study, any application to return to study with BMP must be within five years or the applicant will be required to repeat the programme.
 Where the student applies to re-enrol more than 12 months after the time of withdrawal, the student may be required to undertaken additional learning where changes have been made to the curriculum.
 Each situation will be looked at on an individual basis.

 Student Initiated Withdrawal Procedure

 - Students wishing to withdraw from their current programme of study must contact BMP in writing (either by letter or email) expressing their intention to withdraw from their programme of study.
-They will also be required to complete a Request to Withdraw Form.

 - If a student withdraws from their programme of study within the first 8 days from commencement of that programme of study a full refund will be made less $500.00 or 10%, whichever is the lesser amount, provided that all course material is returned in perfect condition within this time frame.